McJeffr/react-schematicwebviewer/README.md

 ## Props

-The takes in similar props as the @enginehub/schematicwebviewer's renderSchematic function.
+The component takes in similar props as the @enginehub/schematicwebviewer's renderSchematic function.
 Below is a list of all the props that you can use.

 - schematic (string): A base64 string containing your schematic data.
 See the FAQ for more information.
 Required.
-- jarUrl (string): An URL to where you server the Minecraft jar version of your liking.
+- jarUrl (string | string[]): An URL to where you server the Minecraft jar version of your liking.
 Suggested to use a more recent jar file such as 1.16.5 to have all blocks show up properly.
+Can also be a string array to apply multiple texture packs on top of each other.
 Required.
 - id (string?): The ID of the canvas component.
 Optional.
 - className (string?): The CSS class name for the surrounding parent `<div>`.
 Optional.
 - size (number?): The size of the canvas's viewport.
 Optional, default: 500.